NeelZ21/LightRAG/lightrag/api/README.md

 ```

 The purpose of a workspace is to achieve data isolation between different instances.
 Therefore, the `workspace` parameter must be different for different instances; otherwise, it will lead to data confusion and corruption.

-When launching multiple LightRAG instances via Docker Compose, simply specify unique `WORKSPACE` and `PORT` environment variables for each container within your `docker-compose.yml`.
-Even if all instances share a common `.env` file, the container-specific environment variables defined in Compose will take precedence, ensuring independent configurations for each instance.

 ### Data Isolation Between LightRAG Instances